Center Space Project

 The Visual Arts Center offers several opportunities to graduate students in the Department of Art and Art History each year.

 Curatorial Fellows are PhD candidates in Art History.
 Fellows provide curatorial and administrative support for VAC exhibitions and programs and are responsible for organizing their own exhibition at the Visual Arts Center in the fall following their fellowship.
 The fellow also organizes three exhibitions of work by Department of Art and Art History alumni at the Courtyard Gallery, located in the AT&T Executive Education and Conference Center, in the year following their fellowship.
 One Curatorial Fellowship is awarded each year, and applications are accepted in the spring semester.
+All past exhibitions organized by curatorial fellows are included in our exhibition archive.

 Gallery Teaching Assistants are MA candidates in Art Education.
 These students contribute significantly to the VAC's educational programming, offering guided tours and art making workshops to university classes, school groups, and the general public.
 Gallery Teaching Assistants coordinate the VAC's annual Family Day event and devise additional programs and activities aimed at fostering visitor engagement with the work on view.
 These TAships are awarded annually by faculty in Art Education.